Sales and Marketing Training

 Consumers and businesses alike have grown accustomed to having online meetings and working with people across the globe.
 It’s not as much of an advantage to be down the block as in a different time zone as it once was.

-- According to a report by Salesforce, 62% of salespeople were working remotely in 2020, up from 33% in 2019.
+1. According to a Salesforce report, 62% of salespeople were working remotely in 2020, up from 33% in 2019.
 This suggests that remote work has become more prevalent in the sales industry in recent years.

-- A survey by LinkedIn found that 59% of sales professionals were working remotely in 2020, up from 28% in 2019.
-This indicates that remote work has become more common in the sales industry as a result of the COVID-19 pandemic.
+2. A LinkedIn survey found that 59% of sales professionals were working remotely in 2020, up from 28% in 2019.
+This indicates that remote work has become more common in the sales industry due to the COVID-19 pandemic.

-- Another study by McKinsey & Company found that 20-25% of sales roles could be fully remote in the long term, while an additional 25-30% could be partially remote.
-This suggests that remote work will likely continue to be a significant part of the sales industry even after the pandemic subsides.
+3. Another study by McKinsey & Company found that 20-25% of sales roles could be fully remote in the long term, while an additional 25-30% could be partially remote.
+This suggests that remote work will likely remain a significant part of the sales industry even after the pandemic subsides.

 The fact is that remote sales are here to stay.
 Consumers and businesses alike will become accustomed to seeing different area codes pop up on their phones… and they may even answer them!